 Furnace Air Temperature Rise

 First of all, we need to verify that the furnace is firing on its full output (high fire) and that the manifold pressure is correct.
-Then we need to let the appliance run for at least 15 to 20 minutes so that everything has a chance to acclimate.
+Then, we need to let the appliance run for at least 15 to 20 minutes so that everything has a chance to acclimate.
 You then take the temperature of the return air into the furnace and then take the air temperature of the supply air leaving the furnace.

-If you are BELOW the low-end rise, you could even start to form condensation in the heat exchanger could shorten the life of it due to corrosion.
-Low rise means you are moving too much air over the heat exchanger, this can (usually) be corrected by slowing the blower down.
+If you are BELOW the low-end rise, you could even start to form condensation in the heat exchanger.
+That could shorten the heat exchanger's life due to corrosion.
+Low rise means you are moving too much air over the heat exchanger; this can (usually) be corrected by slowing the blower down.

-More important is the high end of the rated range.
-When we are near or over the high-end number, the furnace may begin cycling on the limit control. the limit is a safety and not designed to shut the furnace on and off regularly and will eventually fail.
-This is also a sign that you are over-heating the furnace and will cause problems with the heat exchanger and other components.
+It's more important that we mind the high end of the rated range.
+When we are near or over the high-end number, the furnace may begin cycling on the limit control.
+The limit is a safety control and is not designed to shut the furnace on and off regularly; it will eventually fail.
+Proximity to the high-end number is also a sign that you are overheating the furnace and will cause problems with the heat exchanger and other components.